From Abracadabra to Zombies

 I may be a fool, but I have my reasons

 20 May 2011.
 I'm told that the world will start ending tomorrow, but I don't believe it.
 I'm told I'm a fool and will burn in everlasting fire for not believing, but I have my reasons.
 According to some people, the Bible has a hidden prediction in it that a fellow named Harold Camping has figured out.
 There is a code, they say, that he deciphered and now knows with certainty that the world will end tomorrow because the Bible, he says, asserts the end will come exactly 7,000 years after the end of Noah's flood (or something along those lines).
 I'm a dupe, according to these people who are waiting for what they call "the rapture."
 Worse, I'm a damned dupe.
-God will make me suffer for eternity for not accepting Mr. Camping's word.
+Some god will make me suffer for eternity for not accepting Mr. Camping's word.
 Well, like I said, I may be a fool and I may be a dupe, but I have my reasons.

 One reason I don't trust Mr. Camping's prophecy is that he's just a guy like me, who can read and find implications in what he reads.
 I've read the Bible and other books about the Bible and have good reason to believe that Mr. Camping is fallible and prone to error just like the rest of us.
 I've seen firsthand, because I've done it myself, how easy it is to find evidence to support a belief if you're willing to work hard at it and develop ways to justify ignoring those who provide contrary evidence.
 The task is even easier when you've got others who also believe and reinforce your own belief.
 I've also seen some pretty convincing evidence that biblical prophecy is a sloppy affair, especially when it comes to predicting the end of the world.
 There's something psychologically appealing about doomsday prophecies.
 I don't quite understand it myself, but I know that the thought of the end of times brings joy to many people.
 I remember a television interview with some young followers of a cheerful chap named Michael Travesser (aka Wayne Bent) who predicted the world would end at midnight on 31 October 2007.
 Camping himself predicted the end would come some years ago.
 He was wrong then and I don't see why I should think he's right now.